 It’s boring but ‘balance’ is the name of the game.
 It’s not a time to be starting restrictive diets that eliminate entire food groups.
 This just leaves us feeling hungry and deprived and can set up negative thought patterns and behaviours that can lead to overeating.
 Foods should not be labelled ‘good’ or ‘bad’!
-Nourishing yourself properly with regular meals that provide complex, wholegrain carbohydrates such as potatoes, bread, rice, pasta, and oats to sustain energy levels throughout the day; a protein source such as meat, fish, beans or pulses, plenty of fruit, salad or vegetables and a dairy source will give a good balance of nutrients to support your overall health.
-Snacks are allowed but the key is to plan them!
+Nourishing yourself properly with regular meals that provide complex, wholegrain carbohydrates such as potatoes, bread, rice, pasta and oats to sustain energy levels throughout the day; a protein source such as meat, fish, beans or pulses; plenty of fruit, salad or vegetables and a dairy source will give you a good balance of nutrients to support your overall health.
+Snacks can help to fuel our day and offer a useful boost to our overall nutrient intake, but the key is to plan them!
 Unplanned snacking can result from skipping meals and over-restrictive diets and then the foods chosen are often high in fat and sugar and over consumed.
-This can cause feelings of guilt and fuels a negative thought process impacting on our relationship with food.
+This can then lead to feelings of guilt and fuels a negative thought process impacting on our relationship with food.
 Build the foods you love into your diet and enjoy them in moderation and guilt free.

-The Autumn months can see an increase in depression and if you already struggle with depression it can worsen symptoms.
+The winter months can see an increase in depression and if you already struggle with your mood then it can worsen symptoms.
 Eating well when you are struggling mentally can be extremely difficult.
 Feelings of guilt and shame if you’re unable to prepare meals will make things worse so it’s important to show yourself compassion and kindness during these times.
 Planning ahead for this by having good store cupboard and freezer supplies can help you grab a healthy snack or meal when the going gets tough.